mattoppenheim/microbit_activity_indicator/README.md

 Detailed setup instructions are here:
 <https://seismicmatt.com/give-me-a-minute-set-up-and-use-instructions/>

 ### library versions

-freeze.txt has a list of the libraries and their versions in the virtual environment used for developing the Python script.
+requirements.txt has a list of the libraries and their versions in the virtual environment used for developing the Python script.